 - Use plant floor Information to identify your losses.

-- Review the losses and Focus your team’s attention on the biggest loss or easiest win.
+- Review the losses and determine where to focus.
+Make your Decision based on the biggest loss or easiest win.

 - Agree on one Action that can be completed during the shift to reduce the loss.